The Real Deal: Authentic Rice and Peas Jamaican Style 🇯🇲 That Changed Everything

 8

-The liquid should be about 1 inch above the rice/beans (roughly 2:1 liquid-to-rice ratio total; add a splash more water/broth if needed).
+The liquid should be approximately 1 inch above the rice/beans (roughly 2:1 liquid-to-rice ratio total; add a splash more water/broth if needed).

 9